Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Preliminaries

 \subsection{A DP Binning Algorithm}

-Our proposed method involves creating bins.
+The proposed method involves creating bins.
 If the binning strategy is data-independent, the bin boundaries are public and do not reveal sensitive information.
 For instance, one can set fixed bin widths before accessing sensitive data.
 However, data-independent strategies often lack adaptability and are prone to the curse of dimensionality.
 To address this, one may opt for a data-dependent binning method, such as recursive partitioning based on counts, which produces a more refined and representative histogram.
 This approach, however, incurs additional privacy cost, as the binning must itself be performed in a DP manner.
-In this work, we deploy work of \cite{Zhang2016PrivTreeAD} (Algorithm 2) to create a DP tree, specifically we rely on their algorithm to output private bins without counts; see our Algorithm \ref{alg:binagg-core}.
+In our work, we use the PrivTree algorithm of \cite{Zhang2016PrivTreeAD} to output private bins without counts.

 The PrivTree algorithm builds a hierarchical, tree-structured partitioning of the data domain by recursively splitting nodes based on privately perturbed, down-biased counts.
-For a node $v$ at depth $d=\mathrm{depth}(v)$ (root has depth 0) with count $c(v)$, a penalized score is defined by subtracting a fixed amount $\delta$ per level so deeper nodes need stronger evidence to split:
+For a node $v$ at depth $d=\mathrm{depth}(v)$ (root has depth 0) with count $c(v)$, a penalized score is defined by subtracting a fixed amount $\tau$ per level so deeper nodes need stronger evidence to split:

 Add Laplace noise to protect privacy,